JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

     max_σ::Float32 = Inf32
 end
 ```
-We have improved the evaluation function and inference function of `GaussianNetwork`.
+We implement the evaluation function and inference function of `GaussianNetwork`.
 By evaluation function, given the state, then the mean and log-standard deviation are obtained.
 Furthermore, we can sample the action from distribution and get the probability of the action in a given state.
 When calling the inference function with parameter state and action, we get the likelihood of the action in a given state.

 ```julia
 ### Evaluation